dfm/emcee/docs/tutorials/autocorr.rst

    \hat{\tau}_f \stackrel{?}{=} \sum_{\tau=-N}^{N} \hat{\rho}_f(\tau) = 1 + 2\,\sum_{\tau=1}^N \hat{\rho}_f(\tau)

-but this isn’t actually a very good idea.
+but this isn't actually a very good idea.
 At longer lags, :math:`\hat{\rho}_f(\tau)` starts to contain more noise than signal and summing all the way out to :math:`N` will result in a very noisy estimate of :math:`\tau_f`.
 Instead, we want to estimate :math:`\tau_f`